peter88213/novelyst_templates/docs/usage.md

 ### First level heading

-The first level heading begins with `#`, followed by a blank and a title.
+The first level heading begins with `#`, followed by a space and a title.

 Two titles are allowed:
 - `nv` for the "Todo" chapters in the *Narrative* tree, signifying e.g. acts.